ELECTRICAL & cOMPUTER eNGINEERING

 Article by Melinda Sevilla, October 26, 2022

-Audrey Chuakay, a senior in Computer Engineering at San Diego State University, shares
+Audrey Chuakay, a senior in Computer Engineering at San Diego State University, shares her story

-help her explore them.
+her explore them.
 To read the full article click on Pinoy Pride: Finding Her Chosen Family at SDSU.

 Dr. Junfei Xie Named Presidential Research Faculty Fellows